UK-registered clinical team | Free online consultation and aftercare | Fully regulated UK pharmacy | Fast & discreet delivery

 Most patients notice changes within 4-8 weeks when adhering to treatment plans.

-Medical Content Manager Authored by Nabeel M
+Medical Content Manager Authored by Nabeel

-Medical Content Manager & Pharmacy Associate
+Medical Content Manager

-Nabeel is a co-founder of Chemist Doctor.
+Nabeel is a co-founder, and medical content manager of Chemist Doctor.
 He works closely with our medical team to ensure the information is accurate and up-to-date.

-Usman is a co-founder, and superintendent pharmacist of Chemist Doctor.
-He leads the clinical team and online prescribing services, utilising his expertise.
+Usman is a co-founder, and medical director of Chemist Doctor.
+He leads the organisation's strategic vision, bridging clinical and operational priorities.

 Review Date: 01 May 2025